-The disclosures of significant accounting judgments and the use of estimates relating to revenue from contracts with customers are provided in Note 5.
+The disclosures of significant accounting judgments and the use of estimates relating to revenue from contracts with customers are provided in Note 5 to the consolidated financial statements.

 Finance income

 Finance income is recognized as it accrues taking into account the effective yield of the assets.